lambda-feedback/user-documentation/docs/teacher/guides/gettingstarted.md

 ![Filter](images/Filter_Modules.png){: style="height:200px"}<br />
 _Image: Quick sort (left) or filtering (right)_

-**Note:** As of 31 August 2022, filtering and sorting only work on the content visible on the current page; other pages are ignored.
-We aim to fix this by implementing backend sorting.

 Select the module you wish to edit.
 <br />
 ![Select module](images/Teacher_Module_Selection.png)